 You're paying for the instance as long as you have it up, whether or not it's doing anything

-Scaling is typically manual - you need to keep an eye on usage and scale the instance up or down as needed
+Server scaling is typically manual - you need to keep an eye on usage and scale the instance up or down as needed

-If you do need to scale, it's a stepwise function to the next instance - it may be 30% bigger (and 30% more expensive) when you only need 1% more in the short term
+If you do need to scale, it's a stepwise function to the next tier - it may be 30% bigger (and 30% more expensive) when you only need 1% more in the short term

 Because instances aren't always running, FaaS can have what's called the cold start problem.
 If a function hasn't been called for a while, a response can have an extra wait time while the instance is set up.
 As long as there's continued usage, the infrastructure stays up and the latency is shorter.
 However, if a long enough time goes without the function being used, the instance is removed and the next call will have a cold start.